-Regular school attendance is essential for a student to make the most of his or her education to benefit from teacher-led and school activities, to build each day's learning on the previous day's, and to grow as an individual.
+Regular school attendance is essential for a student to make the most of his or her education-to benefit from teacher-led and school activities, to build each day's learning on the previous days, and to grow as an individual.
 Absences from class may result in serious disruption of a student's mastery of the instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.
-Two state laws-one dealing with compulsory attendance, the other with attendance for course credit-are of special interest to students and parents.
-Please log onto our website at www.fabensisd.net.
-To access FEA Local for information on Compulsory Attendance and FEC Local for information on Attendance for Credit.
+Remote conferencing Is available for students who cannot attend school temporarily due to contagious illness verified by a doctor for up to 20 days.